 Adding epsom salts which are available at most pharmacies are a great way to enhance a hot foot soak .
 I recommend ½ cup per foot soak.
 For the foot bath fill a dish basin about ⅓ of the way with hot water, or enough water to submerge your feet.
 The temperature should be similar to that in a hot tub or hot bath.
 Keep a towel close by to dry your feet with when you’re done.
 Spend at least 10-20 minutes or until the water has cooled significantly.

 A few drops of essential oils can also be added to the foot bath.
 Lavender essential oil is great for stress, anxiety, and insomnia.
 Lavender, helichrysum, and frankincense are helpful for soft tissue injuries.
 Rosemary, peppermint, and ginger for arthritis.
 Some companies make blends for specific conditions you can buy and add to your foot bath.
-Integrative Acupuncture in Montpelier has begun to offer herbal foot soaks for home care for specific conditions.
+Integrative Acupuncture in Montpelier and Williston has begun to offer herbal foot soaks for home care for specific conditions.
 Home care with herbal foot soaks involves cooking the herbs at a slow simmer and then adding white vinegar to the mixture.
 Next, soak your foot or feet into the warm water for at least 15 minutes.
 The herbal soak can be saved and reused 6-8 times after refrigeration and gently re-warming it.

 Chinese herbs selected by your acupuncturist that are tailored to your condition are yet another way enhance a foot bath and effectively treat a number conditions.